 Traveling Back in Time

-For laid-back living, your choice of hipster cafes and restaurants and more spectacular beaches, take your pick of Palm Beach, Currumbin, Miami and Burleigh Heads.
+For some laid-back living, your choice of hipster cafes and restaurants and more spectacular beaches, take your pick of Palm Beach, Currumbin, Miami and Burleigh Heads.

 Shopping and Exploring

 Continue north and you’ll start to see the buildings grow taller and taller.
 Broadbeach, Surfers Paradise, and Main Beach are bursting with accommodation, restaurants, attractions, and shopping.
-Pacific Fair Shopping Centre in Broadbeach has recently undergone a multi-million dollar transformation and its neighbor, Jupiters Hotel and Casino is in line for its own make-over.
+Pacific Fair Shopping Centre in Broadbeach has recently undergone a multi-million dollar transformation as did its neighbor, the Star Gold Coast Casino.

 From the Skypoint Observation Deck to indoor sky-diving, Surfers Paradise has much more to offer than just the beach and nightclubs.
 It’s been working hard to shake-off its party persona and become more family-oriented.
 But, both worlds are co-existing at the moment so whatever you’re after, you’ll find it not far from Cavill Ave.